TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Jenal jetty

-Out of sight and out of mind, the rows of jetties here are preservation of what the kelongs of Singapore’s past were.
+Out of sight and out of mind, the rows of jetties here are a preservation of what the kelongs of Singapore’s past were.
 As a millennial who’s not lived a single day without interacting with some form of tech, it was enlightening to have this little glimpse into the bygone era of our parents and grandparents.

 Photography by Huiwen Chan.

 Originally published on 7th July 2021.
-Last updated on 27th March 2023.
+Last updated by Nathan Koh on 23rd September 2025.